theflyingbear/myscripts/tg-ici-bot.md

 ## Before you start:

-- the configuration of the script is between lines 1 and 8 (4 `define` to update)
+- the configuration of the script is done in the file `/etc/tg-ici-bot.cfg.inc` (location and name can be changed lines 9+10)
-- script tested with PHP 7.0, should only depends on php-curl
+- script tested with PHP 7.3, should only depends on php-curl
 - you need a Telegram Bot and its token (this is not covered here) (see `TG_TOKEN`)
 - you need an Icinga2 API user that can read `objects/*` and do `actions/*` (this is not covered here as well) and the API enabled on you Icinga2 master (see `ICI_URL`)